webqit/quantum-js/README.md

   </script>
   ```

+Watching your console?
 That's still same reactivity intact!

-Here, any part of your code written in quantum mode is able to *statically* reflect changes to state, in <del>fine-grained</del> *micro* details!
+The simple idea is that any part of your code written in quantum mode is able to *statically* reflect changes to state, in <del>fine-grained</del> *micro* details!

 This project pursues a futuristic, more efficient way to write reactive applocations *today*!
 And it occupies [a new category](https://en.wikipedia.org/wiki/Reactive_programming#Imperative) in the reactivity spectrum!